 Fossils of extinct species of Cathaya are abundant in European brown coal deposits dating from between 10 to 30 million years ago.

 The Butchart Gardens in Victoria, British Columbia has one of the oldest specimens in North America.
-As of 2014, this species is beginning to appear in more of the larger conifer collections around the world.Attributed from: Wikipedia, The Free Encyclopedia
+As of 2014, this genus is beginning to appear in more of the larger conifer collections around the world.Attributed from: Wikipedia, The Free Encyclopedia